jdgwartney/tsi-lab/docs/getting_started/signup.md

 2. From the _My Account_ menu select the _Product Security_ menu item.

-3. The TrueSight Intelligence API Token will be displayed in the _API Token_ column corresponding row where the product column reads _TrueSight Intelligence_.
+3. The TrueSight Intelligence API Token will be displayed in the _API Token_ column corresponding to the row where the product column reads _TrueSight Intelligence_.

 Click _Next_ (upper right) when you have completed with registration, logged in succesfully into TrueSight Intelligence,